Celomarcelo/Books-and-Films-Frontend/README.md

 ---

+## Issues: Determining a Default Image for User Profiles

+### **Problem:**
+Initially, we attempted to assign a default profile image for users who did not upload their own image.
+This approach presented several challenges:
+1. **Static Default Image:** Using a static URL for the default image introduced maintenance issues.

+---

+### **Solution:**
+To address these challenges, we added an image upload field directly to the registration form.
+This allows users to choose their profile image during account creation, resolving the issues as follows:
+- **User Choice:** The addition of an image input field (`<input type="file">`) empowers users to upload their profile image during registration, enhancing the customization experience.

 ## Deployment

 For correct operation, it is necessary to create two apps on Heroku, one for the frontend and one for the API.